 With nowhere to play HATTERS, SHATTER or THREATS, I saw an open -ER and placed SHATTER in front of it.
 I had tried to play oVERGOOD* which Judy successfully challenged off.
 I was greedy; I saw the D on the right centre TWS and could have played OVERDOGs for 63 but wanted 26 more points for oVERGOOD.
+Only after the game did I remember OVERGOaD, which would have scored 89.
 I never managed to play a third bingo.

 06 rUINATION (70) HEARERS (80) / SEALANT (72) 382-387 Matt Canik